aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-aws-console-login.md

 +++
-title = "a.
-Sign in to the Console" date = 2019-09-18T10:46:30-04:00 draft = false weight = 50
+title = "b.
+Post Event: Access AWS (Skip)" date = 2019-09-18T10:46:30-04:00 draft = false weight = 60
 tags = ["tutorial", "aws console", "ec2"]
 +++

+Skip this step if you are doing the labs during the SC21 event.

 Depending on your workshop, you may access the AWS Management Console through direct sign-in ([here](https://signin.aws.amazon.com/console)) or as directed by your trainer.
 To sign in, enter your AWS Account ID or alias, IAM user name, and password that was provided to you for this lab.